Walter E. Piatt: General Officer dates of rank

+Wounded Warrior Project

+Since becoming chief executive officer of Wounded Warrior Project in 2024, Piatt has emphasized veteran recovery and reintegration into civilian life.

+In discussing the organization's 2025 Warrior Survey, he highlighted the ongoing challenges affecting veterans, including mental health concerns, sleep challenges, unemployment, and access to care.
+He also emphasized support services, suicide prevention efforts, and programs promoting veterans' economic stability and well-being.

+Piatt has also discussed Wounded Warrior Project's Soldier Ride program, an adaptive cycling program for veterans.
+The organization continues to host Soldier Ride events nationwide, including rides in the Florida Keys and the 2026 Soldier Ride 250 event from Jacksonville, Florida, to New York City.

 Mindfulness training

 While a colonel (brigade commander, 25th Infantry Division), Piatt's unit had some 200 volunteers participate in a mindfulness study by Amishi Jha and Elizabeth Stanley in the 2010s; the Uniformed Services University of the Health Sciences notes that this mental practice "teaches the brain to stay 'in the moment'" which helps soldiers reduce the pain and stress of PTSD.
 The project is known as the STRONG Project (Schofield Barracks Training and Research on Neurobehavioral Growth).

 Piatt also incorporates mindfulness into his professional life.
 While commander of coalition forces in Iraq, Piatt regularly engaged in mindfulness practices such as meditation and breathing exercises.
 In an interview with the New York Times, he emphasized that mindfulness is crucial for understanding the practical benefits of compassion and empathy.

 On August 30, 2022, Piatt spoke at The American Legion 103rd National Convention at the Milwaukee Center in Milwaukee.
 He spoke about his service in Afghanistan, army enlistment trends, and "Be the One," which is The American Legion's new veteran suicide prevention campaign.